JoshOrndorff/recipes/text/vec-set.md

 It is always important that the weight associated with your dispatchables represent the actual time it takes to execute them.
-In this pallet, we have provided an upper bound on the size of the set, which places an upper bound on the computation - this means we can use constant weight annotations.
+In this pallet, we have provided an upper bound on the size of the set, which places an upper bound on the computation.
+This means we can use constant weight annotations.
 Your set operations should either have a maximum size or a [custom weight function](./weights.md) that captures the computation appropriately.